mircea-pavel-anton/mirceanton.com/content/posts/2022-12-06-my-cka-experience/index.md

 date: "2022-12-06"
 ---

-Today I took the Certified Kubernetes Administrator (CKA) exam and am pleased to report that I think I did quite well! 🎉🎉🎉
+Yesterday, I took the Certified Kubernetes Administrator (CKA) exam and am pleased to report that I think I did quite well! 🎉🎉🎉

 ## 📝 The Exam Difficulty